Raka7317/Raka7317/README.md

 ### 🧑‍💻 About Me

-- 🎓 Currently pursuing **M.Tech in CSE (AI & ML)** at VIT Vellore (GPA: 8.38/10)
-- 🔬 Actively doing **research in adversarial ML for LLM security** — prompt injection detection — targeting a publishable paper
+I build AI systems end-to-end — not just models that score well in a notebook, but pipelines that hold up once real traffic hits them.

-- 🛠️ Comfortable across the full stack of an ML system: **feature engineering → model architecture → deployment → monitoring → retraining**
+- 🏗️ I work across the **full ML system lifecycle**: feature engineering → model architecture → serving infrastructure → drift monitoring → automated retraining
-- 🌐 Background in full-stack web development (React, Node.js, Express) before moving deeper into ML/DL and GenAI
+- 🧠 Comfortable across classical ML, deep learning (CNNs, RNNs/LSTMs/GRUs, Transformers), and GenAI (RAG, LLM fine-tuning, agentic pipelines)
+- ☁️ Ship on real infrastructure: **AWS (ECS, S3, ALB, CloudFront, Route53), Docker, Kubernetes, Kafka, ClickHouse**
+- 📊 Care about what happens *after* deployment — observability, concept drift, and retraining loops are part of my design, not an afterthought
+- 🔬 Currently researching **prompt injection detection for LLM security** (hybrid BiLSTM + cross-attention), targeting a publishable paper
+- 🎓 M.Tech CSE (AI & ML) @ VIT Vellore (GPA 8.38/10); B.Tech CS/IT @ KIET
-- 📍 Based in India, open to **Student Intern** roles in ML, GenAI, and enterprise AI systems
+- 📍 India-based, open to **AI Engineer** roles — model development, MLOps, and applied GenAI
-- ⚡ Fun fact: I've built a system that detects when its own model is going stale — and fixes itself

 ---

-### 🛡️ Responsible AI — Why It's Not an Afterthought for Me
+### 🛡️ Responsible AI — Baked Into How I Build

 A model that's 99% accurate in the lab and silently decaying in production isn't a safe model — it's a **ticking clock**.
-That belief shows up directly in how I build things:
+As an AI engineer, that's an engineering problem I design for, not a compliance checkbox I add later:

-- **Drift-aware by design** — my phishing detection system runs Page-Hinkley, ADWIN, and DDM concept-drift detectors in real time over live predictions, so degradation is caught in *dozens of samples*, not months of hindsight.
+- **Drift-aware by design** — my phishing detection system runs Page-Hinkley, ADWIN, and DDM concept-drift detectors in real time over live predictions, catching degradation in *dozens of samples*, not months of hindsight.
-- **Human-in-the-loop, not human-out-of-the-loop** — instead of blind auto-retraining, uncertain predictions are routed to an active learning loop where a human oracle labels only the samples the model is genuinely unsure about, keeping a person in the decision path where it matters most.
+- **Human-in-the-loop, not human-out-of-the-loop** — uncertain predictions get routed to an active learning loop where a human oracle labels only the samples the model is genuinely unsure about, keeping a person in the decision path where it matters most.
-- **Evaluation before deployment, not instead of it** — every model I ship gets tested for out-of-distribution generalization (not just in-distribution accuracy), because a benchmark score is not a safety guarantee.
+- **Evaluated for the real world, not just the benchmark** — every model I ship gets tested for out-of-distribution generalization, because in-distribution accuracy is not a safety guarantee.
-- **Transparency over black boxes** — meta-learner feature importances, attention weights, and branch-level scores are surfaced explicitly, not hidden behind a single opaque probability.
+- **Transparent by default** — meta-learner feature importances, attention weights, and branch-level scores are surfaced explicitly instead of hiding behind one opaque probability.
-- **Security-first LLM research** — my current research on prompt injection detection is fundamentally about making LLM systems *robust against adversarial manipulation* before they're deployed at scale.
+- **Security-first LLM engineering** — my current research on prompt injection detection is about hardening LLM systems against adversarial manipulation *before* they reach production.
-- **Observability as a first-class concern** — exploring LangSmith, prompt evaluation, and observability tooling because a GenAI system you can't monitor is a GenAI system you can't trust.
+- **Observability as a first-class requirement** — building fluency in LangSmith, prompt evaluation, and eval pipelines, because a GenAI system you can't monitor is a GenAI system you can't trust.

-I care about this because the gap between "works in the demo" and "safe in the world" is exactly where most AI harm actually happens — and closing that gap is the part of ML engineering I find most interesting.
+I care about this because the gap between "works in the demo" and "safe in the world" is exactly where most AI failures happen in practice — closing that gap is the part of the job I find most interesting.

 ---